Brion Randolph, MD

 Practicing Since: 2009

-Dr. Brion Randolph was promoted to Medical Director of Hematology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, in November 2013.
-He joined CTCA as a medical oncologist and hematologist when the hospital opened in August 2012.
+Dr. Brion Randolph is currently the Interim Chief of Medical Oncology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
+He joined CTCA as a medical oncologist and hematologist when the hospital opened in August 2012 and was promoted to Medical Director of Hematology in November 2013.

 Before joining the CTCA team, Dr. Randolph was the medical director for the cancer center at a hospital in Tennessee.
 He also served as principal investigator for the center’s clinical research through the Vanderbilt Ingram Cancer Center Affiliates Network and Eastern Cooperative Oncology Group.